 Once the Fertile Grounds coffee wagon hit the road, it didn’t take long for them to build a loyal following.
 The couple has connected with their coffee-loving community in a very personal and hands-on way.
 And they stay committed to upholding the Fertile Grounds’ motto that their coffee is roasted and brewed “in the spirit of community.”

 The Cockerills had to determine how to present the quality of their product with impressive yet approachable product packaging.
 They wanted to convey the no-nonsense image of their brand.
 So they chose characteristics of mid-century modern design such as a minimalist color palette with natural hues, clean lines, and an understated look.
 With the help of Avery WePrint, they were able to easily achieve their desired look.
 They chose a 3” x 5” matte label as it was a perfect fit for both the ½-pound and full-pound coffee bags.
 The labels also so resist water and oil, which is perfect for repelling the oils from the coffee beans.

 WePrint has been a productive tool and service for the Fertile Grounds business because they can save all of their designs and quickly reorder at any time.
 Plus, it only takes minutes to tweak existing labels for seasonal or specialty products.

 “Avery is my go-to label company for its ease of use, consistent quality and rapid shipment options,“ said Corey.
 “I never panic when I run short on labels, because the reorder process is super simple.”

-The Cockerills remain committed to staying local, selling their products through the mobile service, catering and several community bakeries and shops in Ohio.
+The Cockerills remain committed to staying local, selling their products through mobile service, catering, and several community bakeries and shops in Ohio.
 The entrepreneurial spirit of this growing village market presents a creative opportunity for Fertile Grounds, and Corey and Tate are thrilled to be a part of it.